GraphBench: Next-generation graph learning benchmarking: Overview of GraphBench

 \section{Overview of GraphBench}

 The goal of \gb{} is to support the next generation of graph learning research by addressing key shortcomings of existing benchmarks.
-Here, we provide an overview of the design and features of \gb{}. \gb{} provides a unified framework for evaluating models across diverse graph tasks, domains, and data scales.
-Unlike previous benchmarks that focus narrowly on specific applications (e.g., molecular graphs or citation networks), with little (industrial or real-world) impact, \gb{} includes datasets from \emph{social networks}, \emph{chip design}, \emph{combinatorial optimization}, \emph{SAT solving}, and more.
+Here, we provide an overview of the design and features of \gb{}. \autoref{fig:overview} shows an overview of the framework. \gb{} is designed around the following core principles.